keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-varying-behaviors-in-your-code.md

 ### Using Predicate Callables to Implement Filters

 _Predicates_ are functions that return a Boolean value, that is, either true or false.
-There are many use cases for predicates in software: filters, boundaries, triggers, authentication results...again, anything that produces a true or false value.
+There are many uses for predicates in software: filters, boundaries, triggers, authentication results...again, anything that produces a true or false value.

 Configurable predicates are another natural fit for using callables.